taiidani/terraform-provider-jenkins/docs/resources/job.md

 The following arguments are supported:

 * `name` - (Required) The name of the job being created.
-If creating in a subfolder separate folder names with `/`, such as `parent/child`.
-This name cannot be changed once the job has been created, and all parent folders must be created in advance.
+* `folder` - (Optional) The folder namespace to store the job in.
+If creating in a nested folder structure you may separate folder names with `/`, such as `parent/child`.
+This name cannot be changed once the folder has been created, and all parent folders must be created in advance.
 * `parameters` - (Optional) A map of string values that are passed into the template for rendering.
 * `template` - (Required) A Jenkins-compatible XML template to describe the job.
 You can retrieve an existing jobs' XML by appending `/config.xml` to its URL and viewing the source in your browser.
 The `template` property is rendered using a Golang template that takes the other resource arguments as variables.
 Do not include the XML prolog in the definition.